 Your daughter should speak to her doctor in more detail about her individual risk.
-It is possible that mammograms every year rather than every two years will be recommended.
-She may need to start having mammograms at an age younger than 40-50, depending on how old you were when your breast cancer was diagnosed.
-Starting regular breast x-rays 5-10 years before your age at diagnosis is a useful rule of thumb.
+It is possible that she may be recommended to start surveillance earlier and have mammograms every year rather than every two years.
 Finally, if the family history is stronger, the doctor may suggest a referral to a family cancer clinic.